From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Undecidability of Learnability

 As a final demonstration of the applicability of our constructions to different learning models, we show that universal and uniform online learning are undecidable in the by now familiar two senses.
+We have seen in Theorem \ref{ThmUniformOnlineLearningFiniteLDim} that uniform online learnability is equivalent to the Littlestone dimension being finite.
+Therefore, we again start by relating consistency of the formal system $F$ underlying $\mathcal{G}_F$ to finiteness of the Littlestone dimension of $\mathcal{G}_F$.